srebrovn/srebrovn/README.md

 ## 🌱 What I'm Learning

-I try to expand my skills in software development, and doing student chores all in one.
+I try to expand my skills in software development, and do student chores all at once.

 ## 📫 How to Reach Me